micz/ThunderStats/README.md

 Check the issues assigned to [Milestone 2.0](https://github.com/micz/ThunderStats/milestone/2) for more detailed updates on the progress and the features that will be included in the first 2.0 release.

-Features of the previous version 1.4.5, that will not be present in the first 2.0 release, are assigned to Milestone 2.*.
+Features from the previous version 1.4.5 have been assigned the label "[road to 2.0](https://github.com/micz/ThunderStats/labels/road%20to%202.0)".

-More info on #NNN and #NNN
+More info on [#194](https://github.com/micz/ThunderStats/issues/194) and [#195](https://github.com/micz/ThunderStats/issues/195)

 <br>